-During each of our grading periods, Cadets are immersed in one of the Academy values – Leadership, Honor, Integrity, Respect, Responsibility, Compassion, and Gratitude.
-Lessons about these values are integrated into classroom instruction, on the athletic fields, and after classes to keep Cadets continuously engaged in character education.
+Our students are continually immersed in one of the Academy values – Leadership, Honor, Integrity, Respect, Responsibility, Compassion, and Gratitude.
+Lessons about these values are integrated into classroom instruction, on the athletic fields, and after classes to keep cadets engaged in character education on an ongoing basis.